scullyio/scully/docs/plugins/contentFolderPlugin.md

 lang: en
 ---

-# contentFolder plugin
+# contentFolder Plugin

-The contentFolder plugin set exist out of a route plugin, and a render plugin.
+The contentFolder plugin exists out from a route plugin and from render plugin.

+## contentFolder Route plugin

 The route plugin takes a config in the form of:

-## contentFolder route plugin

-Takes a config with like this:

 ```typescript
 const contentFolderconfig = {